My Norwood Class and Hair loss stage.

 For Male Pattern Baldness or hair loss, Norwood system of classification is used to “grade” the starting (or reference) point and track progression of hair loss.
 Understanding the extent of hair loss as well as pattern of balding is essential when looking at treatment options.

 The Norwood Scale is a seven-type scale used to categorize different stages of Male Pattern Baldness.
 We explain each class in the Norwood classification system below.
-To get a correct diagnosis for your hair loss, it is imperative to see a hair restoration expert.
+To get a correct diagnosis for your hair loss, it is imperative to see a Trichologist or Hair Transplant Doctor.
 Only then will you have the right information to decide the right hair loss treatment.

 How does hair loss look like under different Norwood scales and what treatment can you get?